 - Basic information about your academic standing

-- Details about the private loans you wish to consolidate, including the lender and balances
+- Details about the existing student loans you wish to consolidate, including the lender and balances

-If you’re applying with a cosigner, you’ll need to provide the following:
+If you’re applying with a cosigner, your cosigner will need to provide the following:

 - Government-issued photo ID number